-During rendering, it indicates in the number of cores used.
+During rendering, it indicates the number of cores used.
 This value typically fluctuates during the course of the rendering.
-As it fluctuates over time, it affects the rate of increase of the 24-CORE MINUTES meter.
+As it fluctuates over time, it affects the rate of increase of the 32-CORE MINUTES meter.

 Once the rendering is finished (successfully or not), it indicates the average (time weighted) number of cores that were used over the course of the rendering.

-Indicates the status of the process — such as Syncing, Starting, Rendering, Completed, Waiting, Aborted, etc. The list of reported statuses is described in detail here.
+Indicates the status of the process — such as Syncing, Starting, Rendering, Completed, Waiting, Aborted, etc. The list of reported statuses are described in detail here.

 |This icon will be shown while hovering a rendering process on the list.
 Click to cancel that rendering process.|

 * When a rendering process is finished (successfully or not), it remains in the list in a subdued shade for one hour.